-(In addition see General Student Regulations 6.00 and 7.00.)
+(See also: General Student Regulations 2.00 and 4.00.)

 CAMPAIGNING, CANVASSING, AND PETITION DRIVES

 Persons interested in conducting political activities on the University campus should contact the Student Life Center, 101 Student Services Building, for a copy of "Guidelines for Campaigning, Canvassing, and Petition Drives on the Michigan State University Campus."
 These guidelines contain information regarding the means by which political activities may be conducted on grounds governed by the Michigan State University Board of Trustees.